[ Log In ] or [ Register ]

 According to reports, the ADA (wheelchair) accessible parts of the trails include the Old River Road Trail (goes along the dam to boy scout camp) and partially accessible sections include the trail to the falls.

-Important: Thanks to some useful info from other hikers, it has been made known to us that this park occassionally closes following dam discharges following heavy rains.
+Important: Thanks to some useful info from other hikers, it has been made known to us that this park occasionally closes following dam discharges following heavy rains.
 These can take place weeks after heavy rains.
 The official website does not always post these closings, so it may be a good idea to call ahead before making the trip out there.

 Photos